rbtylee/Bod_Installer/README.md

 Files
 -----
 * **installer**		This is template for the first installation script found in most bod files.
-This script does some test to determine if the bod can be installed and then calls the second script using gksudo to gain root.
+This script does some tests to determine if the bod can be installed and then calls the second script using gksudo to gain root.
 * **bodapt**		This is second installation script found in most bod files.
 Here is where the deb files are actually installed.
 * **installer.bodhi-web-dev.sh**		This is the custom installer template script for the bodhi-web-dev package.
 * **bodapt.bodhi-web-dev.sh**		This is the custom bodapt template script for the bodhi-web-dev package.